T3l3sc0p3/ctf-writeups/OverTheWire/Bandit/level-11.md

 ### Note

 `tr` is used to translate, squeeze, and/or delete characters.
-Use `man tr` for more informations
+Use `man tr` for more information